 How to Make Chia Seed Dog Treats

-- Place the chia seeds and yogurt in a small bowl.
-Stir to combine and set the mixture aside for at least 5 minutes.
+- Mix the chia and yogurt in a small bowl.
+Let it sit for at least 5 minutes so the seeds can soak.

-- Place the oat flour in a large bowl.
-Add the wet mixture.
+- Add the wet ingredients to the oat flour in a large bowl.

 How to Store the Treats and How Long They Last

-Store the treats in an airtight container at room temperature.
-They will last up to 1 week.
+Once the treats are cool, store them in an airtight container at room temperature for up to 1 week.

 For longer storage, you can freeze the treats in a freezer-safe container or plastic freezer bag for up to 3 months.